 The central hypothesis of the bounded resource model is that church members generate resources that, in turn, drive the growth of the church through conversion/recruitment.
 Conversion is proportional to resource size.
 Resource generation is proportional to church size but is increasingly harder to generate at higher resource levels.
 The resource is assumed to have an upper bound.
 Essentially, the church supplies religion to society in proportion to a generated resource.

 A self-enhancing resource is one that also relies on its own levels to help accelerate the growth, a mechanism that may come about through external agencies, whose details are not required for the model.
 Thus at low levels of the resource, acceleration is much slower.
-This captures the concept that a church with low popularity, reputation or legitimacy finds it hard to capture the attention of the media or social networks, whereas a highly popular one, which has a degree of “fame”, will benefit from such agencies.
+This mechanism captures the concept that a church with low popularity, reputation or legitimacy finds it hard to capture the attention of the media or social networks, whereas a highly popular one, which has a degree of “fame”, will benefit from such agencies.
 Popularity breeds popularity, with the help of outside agencies such as media.
 This is the self-enhancing popularity effect.

 In addition, losses to the church, whether deaths or people leaving, are at a constant rate per person.
 The resource will naturally deplete over time if not generated.